-Self help information can be found by clicking the self help and tools link on the home page, or speak to one of our local pharmacists who are highly skilled practitioners and may be able to offer advice.
+Self help information can be found by clicking the self help and tools page, or speak to one of our local pharmacists who are highly skilled practitioners and may be able to offer advice.
 MIU at Honiton Hospital can also treat minor problems up to 48 hours old such as female urine infections, throat infections, sprains, strains, cuts, grazes, wounds, burns, nose bleeds, foreign bodies in the eye.

 Reading Well for Long Term Conditions - Libraries across Devon hold collections of nationally accredited books for adults and young people to access.
 A new list for long term conditions has been added offering 28 titles on various long term conditions.
-Click here for the list

 Devon Single Point of Access (SPA)